ltdk96/codebox/README.md

 CodeBox - The Code Execution Engine of ThinkCode.VN
 =========
-**DISCLOSURE** - The codebase of ThinkCode.VN is currently owned by [BMAG R&D Lab][1], so I have no rights to publish them here.
-However, due to various reasons, the version of CodeBox used by the Lab is completely re-written based on [this paper][2], making this repo free to be shared.
+**DISCLOSURE** - The repo of ThinkCode.VN is currently owned by [BMAG R&D Lab][1], so I have no rights to publish it here.
+However, due to various reasons, the Lab decided to completely rewrite CodeBox based on [this paper of mine][2]; this repo is free to be shared.

 ---